 Washington Long Term Care Tax Exemption

 Self-employed people are not required to sign up for this but can sign up if they want.
-However, self-employed people need to do it by January 1, 2025, or within three years of starting their new job.
+However, self-employed people must do it by January 1, 2025, or within three years of starting their new job.

 What Qualifies As Long-Term Care Insurance In Washington

 According to Washington State law, long-term care insurance is an insurance policy that provides coverage for at least 12 consecutive months if you have a debilitating prolonged illness or disability.